jugglingnutcase/dotliquid-contrib/src/DotLiquid.Contrib.Mustache/readme.md

 ## Comments

-You can argue that this block is unnecessary and a result of over-engineering *and you'd be right*! i (james) wanted a quick way to share templates between client and server for a project i'm working on.
+You can argue that this block is unnecessary and a result of over-engineering *and you'd be right*! i (@jugglingnutcase) wanted a quick way to share templates between client and server for a project i'm working on.